t3kt/raytk/docs/_reference/operators/field/index.md

   operators:
   - name: atmosphereField
     status: beta
+    summary: Field that simulates a sun and sky.
   - name: axisDistanceField
     summary: A float field that provides the distance from a specific point along a single axis.